 The Load Tare option enables an operator to set the current weight on the hook to zero.
-To do this, simply press the Tare Banner Button in the Load Menu.
-For the example of this screenshot, the system shown is displaying in the Notification Bar (along the bottom of the screen) that the current load of 50,000 lb has been set to zero.
-This is further indicated by the following screenshot of the modified Home Screen - the current load shows 0 lb and the 'T' symbol indicates that this zero-load is the result of the tare operation.
+Press the Tare Banner Tile in the Load Menu.
+Tared weight is indicated when the current load shows 0 lb and a T is beside.
+The T indicates that the zero-load is the result of the tare.
+To remove it follow the same steps.